Sections in this article:

 - When the difference in temperature from outside to inside is at its most extreme

-- When steam is produced inside, e.g., during cooking, when doing laundry or when showering
+- When steam is produced inside, e.g., during cooking, when doing laundry, or when showering

-- During remodeling or new construction, as the moisture from the building materials is released into the air, which increases the humidity of the air
+- During remodeling or new construction, the moisture from the building materials is released into the air, which increases the humidity of the air

 When Is Condensation a Sign of Something More Serious?